Family Therapy: Recover From Trauma With Help From Marriage And Family Therapists

 Trauma typically impacts communication, relationships, and family dynamics in complex ways.
 Trauma-informed family therapists are usually trained to understand these dynamics and complexities within the family, as well as to develop an effective intervention plan tailored to the family’s needs.

-It can teach families tools for coping with trauma to avoid re-traumatization
+It can teach families coping skills to avoid re-traumatization

 Re-traumatization can be common in many cases, so trauma-informed care often prioritizes the avoidance of re-traumatization.
 Trauma therapists are normally trained to recognize and respond to trauma triggers, facilitate the therapeutic process in a sensitive, respectful way, and create a safe space for families to process their trauma.